xl-solutions/react-native-twilio-programmable-voice/README.md

 import TwilioVoice from 'react-native-twilio-programmable-voice' ...

-// initialise the Programmable Voice SDK passing an access token obtained from the server.
+// initialize the Programmable Voice SDK passing an access token obtained from the server.

 async function initTelephony() {
     try {